 At first glance, you might think it’s a pumpkin or a sweet potato pie.
-Yet bean pies, a unique specialty in some African-American Muslim communities, are made with creamy navy beans, spices, and a whole-wheat crust.
+Yet bean pies, a unique specialty in some Black American Muslim communities, are made with creamy navy beans, spices, and a whole-wheat crust.

 Bean pies come in full family sizes, but also in single servings, tightly wrapped in plastic.
 Though not as common as it used to be, in some cities, Nation of Islam members still sell pies at intersections out of bright pink boxes.